THE CATHY BEREZNICKI BURSARIES for CHORAL SCHOLARS

 Applicants should ideally have some experience of singing as both a soloist and in choirs/vocal ensembles, have a high standard of sight-reading and a keen interest in encouraging amateur singers to achieve the highest possible standards.

-Music Director: David Wordsworth
+Musical Director: David Wordsworth